 Groundswell - 28th and 29th June 2017

-See below some of the speakers who are lined up to speak at Groundswell 2017.
+See below for information about the speakers lined up to speak at Groundswell 2017.

-See Speaker Line Up to find out who is speaking on each day.
+To find out who is speaking on each day, see the Event Schedule.

 Dr Christine Jones (Australia)

 To the pressing worldwide challenge of restoring topsoil, soil ecologist Dr Christine Jones offers an accessible, inspiring perspective.
 Over several decades, Christine has worked with innovative farmers and graziers implementing regenerative land management practices that enhance biodiversity, nutrient cycling, carbon sequestration, productivity, water quality and community and catchment health.
 Following a highly respected career in public sector R&D, she founded 'Amazing Carbon' and organised a series of ‘Managing the Carbon Cycle’ forums to promote the benefits of soil carbon.
 Christine received a Community Fellowship Award from Land and Water Australia for ‘mobilising the community to better manage land, water and vegetation.’
 In recent years she has gained international recognition as a speaker, presenting on ‘The Fundamentals of Soil’ at workshops, field days, seminars and conferences throughout Australia, New Zealand, South Africa, Western Europe, Central America, USA and Canada.

 Dr Jones will be explaining how farmers can increase their output at the same time as cutting down or even completely eliminating inorganic fertiliser use.
 Based on her findings whilst travelling the world visiting farmers who are regenerating their soils, she will show how we can use the natural free-living nitrogen fixing bacteria in soil to provide all the nitrogen that our pastures and crops require.
 However, to achieve this happy state, a few changes need to be made...